DavidWhittingham/ps-EnablePython/README.md

 ### Enabling Python Installs
 To enable a Python installation on your current shell instance, use the `Enable-Python` function.
 This function supports the same filtering and does the same sorting as the `Get-Python` function.
 The top-most sorted Python install will be enabled, as long as one or more installs are found (given supplied parameters).

+There are additional options that can control how an environment gets activated:

+- `PythonHome`: set a custom Python Home path on activating the environment, which will be automatically removed on deactivation
+- `PlatformSpecificUserBase`: Set to `$true` by default, this parameter *fixes* an issue with running multiple Pythons at the same version with different platforms (e.g. Python 2.7 x86-32 *and* x86-64).
+Python by default uses the same directory on both platforms for user installed site-package, which is a problem for any packages that are platform specific.
+By default, EnablePython sets an environment variable to have custom per-platform paths in the form `<RoamingAppData>\EnablePython\<PythonPlatform>`.
+Setting this to `$false` disables this functionality.

 #### Examples
 Get all Python installs available, sort them, and enable the top-most install: